A complete guide to AQA A-Level Business

 - Decision making to improve human resource performance: Motivation, organisational structure, HR strategy

-- Analysing the strategic position of a business: SWOT, PESTLE, financial ratios, Ansoff matrix, Porter
+- Analysing the strategic position of a business: SWOT, PESTLE-style external factors, financial ratios, Porter's five forces and investment appraisal

 - Managing strategic change: Change management, leadership styles, organisational culture